-The Company prepares these financial statements in accordance with International Financial Reporting Standards and Interpretations (collectively, "IFRS"), as issued by the International Accounting Standards Board ("IASB").
-These financial statements comply with International Accounting Standards 34, Interim Financial Reporting.
+The Company prepared these financial statements in accordance with IFRS Accounting Standards, as issued by the International Accounting Standards Board ("IFRS").

-These financial statements do not include all the information and notes to the annual financial statements as required by IFRS and should be read together with the Company's most recent audited consolidated financial statements for the year ended December 31, 2022.
+These financial statements do not include all the information and notes to the annual financial statements as required by IFRS and should be read together with the Company's most recent audited consolidated financial statements for the year ended December 31, 2023.